 - Sun dried tomato pesto – this red spread is delicious on crackers.
 Maybe in a heart-shaped ramekin?

 CHARCUTERIE & CHEESE

 - Hard salami or sopressata – the kind that is sold in a log, that you slice yourself, is best.
+I also love this on a football charcuterie board.
 You can even use it to make heart shaped food (more on that below).

 - Babybel cheese – more on this below!